 The probability of citation is their product:

+This is a heuristic framework for prioritization, not a proven probabilistic formula.
 If one layer is weak, the chance of being cited drops sharply.

 AI answers usually cite only a small number of sources, which makes extractable passages more important than broad page-level visibility.
 The real competition is no longer just the article itself but the most extractable passage available for that question.